Melona

-Popularity and availability
+Description

 Melona was introduced in 1992.
 In the first year, it made 21 billion won (approximately 18 million USD) in sales.
 Melona is generally sold in convenience stores in South Korea.
 According to data from Family Mart, Melona was its eighth most popular product sold in 2007.

-It can also be found in increasing numbers of stores around the world, including in the United States, Canada, Australia, Brazil, Singapore, Malaysia, Paraguay, Philippines, China, Argentina, Chile, Czech Republic, Germany, Vietnam and New Zealand, usually in Asian markets or Korean retail outlets, but also in major retailers like Costco.
+It can also be found in increasing numbers of stores around the world, including in the United States, Canada, Australia, Brazil, Singapore, Malaysia, Paraguay, Philippines, China, Argentina, Chile, Czech Republic, Germany, The Netherlands, Sweden, Indonesia, Vietnam, Ireland, United Kingdom and New Zealand, usually in Asian markets or Korean retail outlets, but also in major retailers like Costco.